rvanwhy/rvanwhy.github.io/04-quotes.md

 Song Lyrics
 ---
 * * *
-"Hoarders can get piles of money,
-That is true, hackers, that is true.
-But they cannot help their neighbors;
-That's not good, hackers, that's not good."

-― *Richard Stallman, The Free Software Song*
-* * *
 "And the other day, this new friend of mine
 Said something to me
 'Just because something starts differently
 Doesn't mean it's worth less.'"

 ― *Peter Bjorn and John, Objects of my affection*
-* * *
-"I have read the right books
-to interpret your looks
-you were knocking me down
-with the palm of your eye."

-― *Joanna Newsom, Peach Plum Pear*
 * * *
 "All that glitters is gold
 Don't believe what you've been told